4bitFox/Wake-Minecraft-Server-on-Join/Setup.md

    ![Screenshot_20210629_200929](https://user-images.githubusercontent.com/33175205/123846635-eb4a7c80-d915-11eb-81d6-e96d74f1229f.png)
 - Change other messages if you so desire :)
 - Save the file.
-- Now we have to put your altered version of "messages.propertis" back into the JAR.
-For that we can use the following command in the terminal: "jar uf waterfall-*.jar messages.properties".
+- Now we have to put your altered version of "messages.properties" back into the JAR.
+For that we can use the following command in the terminal: "jar of waterfall-*.jar messages.properties".
 You can also use the InjectMessages.sh script which does exactly the same.

 ## Configuring Waterfall (to connect to the real server)
 - Now configure waterfall as usual to connect to your server.
 If you don't know how, here's some links that might help you: